 Defendants in Hernia Mesh Cases

 Claims arising from problems with hernia mesh could take either or both of two possible paths.
-If the mesh is defective, the patient may have a product liability claim against the mesh manufacturer.
+If the mesh is defective, the patient may have a products liability claim against the mesh manufacturer.
 If the mesh was adequate, but the doctor improperly implanted it, this may result in a medical malpractice claim against the doctor.
-Both product liability and medical malpractice claims are very technical and usually require the assistance of expert witnesses.
+Both products liability and medical malpractice claims are very technical and usually require the assistance of expert witnesses.
 However, there are certain key differences between these types of claims.
 Medical malpractice cases may impose specific procedural rules and deadlines that a plaintiff must meet.
 Some states also impose damages caps in medical malpractice cases.
 This means that a patient will be limited to recovering a certain amount, regardless of their actual costs and losses.

-Product liability cases, by contrast, generally are not subject to damages caps.
+Products liability cases, by contrast, generally are not subject to damages caps.
 Some procedural rules may apply, but the process is often less complicated.
-This can make a product liability claim more appealing to a potential plaintiff, but they should consult an attorney to make sure that they are pursuing the appropriate legal avenue.
+This can make a products liability claim more appealing to a potential plaintiff, but they should consult an attorney to make sure that they are pursuing the appropriate legal avenue.
 In some cases, a class action already may have been brought by similarly situated patients, and it may make sense for a plaintiff to join the class action if possible.